Macro Recipes

 ENDIF

-This sample macro first checks that the user provided element number if valid; that it is between 1 and last element in model (TOTEL()).
-It then gets the element type classification integer and finally converts that to a string for output.
+This sample macro first checks that the user-provided element number is valid and that it is between 1 and last element in model (TOTEL()).
+It then gets the element type classification integer and converts that to a string for output.

 Manage Variables

-It is always a good idea to add code to your macro that removes the variables that you plan on using, at the top of the macro.
-You remove the variables, then later in the macro recreate them as needed.
-Removing the variables helps prevent cases where another macro or control panel has instantiated the variable with a different data type or the case where the variable already has a value, but the value is incorrect.
+It is always a good idea to add code to your macro that removes the variables you plan to use at the top of the macro.
+You remove the variables, then redefine them later in the macro as needed.
+Removing the variables helps prevent cases where another macro or control panel has instantiated the variable with a different data type or where the variable already has a value, but the value is incorrect.

 Example: